We are committed to protecting and respecting your privacy.

 The purpose of processing your personal data

 We use your personal information primarily to enable us to provide you with a service in accordance with your instructions.
-We also use your personal information for related purposes including identity verification, administration of files, updating existing records if you have instructed us previously, analysis to help improve our management, and for statutory returns and legal and regulatory compliance.
+We also use your personal information for related purposes, including for marketing purposes (where permitted under current legislation); identity verification; administration of files; updating existing records if you have instructed us previously; analysis to help improve our management and for statutory returns and legal and regulatory compliance.
 The information will be held in hard copy and/or electronic format.

 What data do we collect?